Understanding Hotel Policies for Minors in the UK

 Major Hotel Chain Policies in London

-- Premier Inn: Requires all guests to be 18+.
-Will only allow under 18s when a parent or guardian is also staying at the same hotel.
-Photo ID is required at check-in.
+- Premier Inn: All solo guests must be 18.
+Under 18s are only allowed if a parent or guardian is staying at the same hotel.
+Bring photo ID.

 Checking Accommodation Policies Before Booking